 In this work, we use $50$ mock catalogues, specifically tailored to reproduce {\it Quaia} observational data.
 In what follows, we briefly summarize the main features of the mocks and refer to \citet[][]{Sinigaglia_mocks} for the details.

-The mock catalogues were generated by adopting the following procedure: \begin{enumerate} \item Generation of full-sky lightcone dark matter field with smooth redshift evolution at $0<z\lesssim 4$: these were obtained through the \texttt{WebOn} code \citep[][in prep.]{Sinigaglia_Kitaura}, implementing the \texttt{ALPT} structure formation model \citep[][]{Kitaura2013} directly on the lightcone; \item Application of a nonlinear, nonlocal, stochastic parametric \texttt{Hicobian} bias model \citep[see,][and references therein]{ColomaNadal2024} to the dark matter fields, to generate QSOs number counts in cells: this model was first calibrated to fit the clustering of QSO halo occupation distribution mocks, reproducing the 3D clustering measurements from the DESI One-percent Survey \citep[][]{Yuan2024}.
-Subsequently, we fine-tuned the bias to reproduce the angular clustering measured from {\it Quaia} data \citep[][]{Storey_Fisher_2024}; \item Application of a suited subgrid model to assign positions and velocities to the objects: we adopt a simplified version of the subgrid model described in \cite{ForeroSanchez2024}.
-Specifically, we assign QSO positions in correspondence of existing dark matter particles and generate the remaining ones by means of a random uniform sampling within the cell.
-The velocities are modelled as in \cite{Kitaura2012a,Kitaura2012b,Kitaura2014,Kitaura2016,Bos2019,Sinigaglia2022,Sinigaglia2024a,Sinigaglia2024b}, i.e. as the sum of a large-scale coherent flow component --- consisting in the \texttt{ALPT} velocities --- and a small-scale quasi-virialized motion accounting for the Fingers-of-God. \item Injection of {\it Quaia} observational systematics: as last step, we assign to every QSO a realistic spectrophotometric error, sampled from the distribution measured directly from the data, and then apply both the angular and the radial selection functions, as presented in \cite{Storey_Fisher_2024}. \end{enumerate}
+The mock catalogues used in our analysis were generated by adopting the following procedure: \begin{enumerate} \item Generation of full-sky lightcone dark matter field with smooth redshift evolution at $0<z\lesssim 4$: these were obtained through the \texttt{WebOn} code \citep{Sinigaglia_mocks}, implementing the \texttt{ALPT} structure formation model \citep[][]{Kitaura2013} directly on the lightcone; \item Application of a non-linear, non-local, stochastic parametric \texttt{Hicobian} bias model \citep[see,][and references therein]{ColomaNadal2024} to the dark matter fields to generate quasar number counts in cells.
+This model was first calibrated to fit the clustering of quasar halo occupation distribution mocks, reproducing the 3D clustering measurements from the DESI One-percent Survey \citep[][]{Yuan2024}.
+Subsequently, the bias was fine-tuned to reproduce the angular clustering measured from {\it Quaia} data \citep[][]{Storey_Fisher_2024}.
+As a result, mock averages and observed clustering were in excellent, $1\sigma$ agreement level in most angular bins \cite[see][for more detail]{Sinigaglia_mocks}; \item Application of a suited sub-grid model to assign positions and velocities to the objects: we adopt a simplified version of the sub-grid model described in \cite{ForeroSanchez2024}.
+Specifically, we assign quasar positions in correspondence with existing dark matter particles and generate the remaining ones by means of a random uniform sampling within the cell.
+The velocities are modelled as in \cite{Kitaura2012a}, \cite{Kitaura2012b}, \cite{Kitaura2014}, \cite{Kitaura2016}, \cite{Bos2019}, \cite{Sinigaglia2022}, \cite{Sinigaglia2024a}, and \cite{Sinigaglia2024b}, i.e. as the sum of a large-scale coherent flow component --- consisting of the \texttt{ALPT} velocities --- and a small-scale quasi-virialized motion accounting for the fingers-of-God. \item Injection of {\it Quaia} observational systematics: at the last step, we assign a realistic spectrophotometric error to every quasar, sampled from the distribution measured directly from the data, and then apply both the angular and the radial selection functions, as presented in \cite{Storey_Fisher_2024}. \end{enumerate}